HumanLearning2021/HumanLearningApp/summaries/sprint10.md

 ## Bettens, Louis
+During this sprint, I worked on refactoring the data storage backend of the application.
+I was able to apply most suggestions made by the code review, including simplifying the Class hierarchy and transitioning to the Repository pattern.
+I was also able to squash a couple bugs.

 ## Jaakik, Marouane
 During this sprint, I have finally managed to merge the required backend changes for User/Admin privileges.
 I had to discuss a lot with Jonas who helped me to better  understand the Databases Injections and the offline mode to the app, then I figured out how to write more meaningful tests to get the required coverage.
 I spent 15 hours not including reviews this week going back and forth between on different implementation and test ideas for the backend changes.